FGCSchool-Math-Club/fgcs-math-club-2014/README.md

 ###Control commands (from your code)

 Callbacks can return a string telling your critter's body what to do.
-If no command is given, most callbacks presently assume `“Eat”` (this is deprecated in the future the assumption will be `“Pass”`).
+If no command is given, most callbacks presently assume `“Pass”` (the main exception being on_collision, which defaults to `"Eat"` if the collision was with Food).
 Presently supported commands are:

 * `"Stop"` – Stop moving (actually, just slow waaaay down).